Recognition of same-sex unions in Hong Kong: W v Registrar of Marriages

 In 2008, the Registrar of Marriages denied a transgender woman, identified only as "W", and her fiancé's application to marry.
-Despite W having undergone sex reassignment surgery and her identity card and passport having been changed to reflect her gender, her assigned sex was still recorded as male on her birth certificate.
+Despite "W" having undergone sex reassignment surgery and her identity card and passport having been changed to reflect her legal gender, her assigned sex was still recorded as male on her birth certificate.
 The Registrar argued that the couple were of the same sex and that it could not issue a marriage license.
-W believed the Registrar's refusal had violated her constitutional right to marry as well as her right to privacy and brought the case, W v Registrar of Marriages, to court for judicial review.
+"W" argued that the Registrar had violated her constitutional right to marry as well as her right to privacy and brought the case, W v Registrar of Marriages, to court for judicial review.
 In the Court of First Instance, Justice Andrew Cheung upheld the Registrar's decision, and the Court of Appeal later dismissed an appeal.
-W appealed her case to the Court of Final Appeal, which overturned the lower courts' decisions on 13 May 2013 and held that W could marry her fiancé.
-The court held that under the law W was entitled to be included as a woman under the Marriage Ordinance, and therefore was eligible to marry a man.
+"W" appealed the case to the Court of Final Appeal, which overturned the lower courts' decisions on 13 May 2013 and held that she could marry her fiancé.
+The court held that she was entitled to be recognised as a woman under the Marriage Ordinance, and therefore was eligible to marry a man.
 However, the court issued a stay for a year to allow time for the government to amend the relevant law.
 In spring of 2014, it was announced that though the law had not been amended, transgender citizens could start marrying in July.
 Some activists have expressed their discontent with the provision that a transgender person must undergo sex reassignment surgery to marry.
-On 17 July 2014, it was announced that transgender citizens could marry and that the law would be finished after the summer recess.
+On 17 July 2014, it was announced that transgender citizens could marry and that the law would be finalised after the summer legislative recess.
 The Legislative Council voted against a proposed bill to reflect the court's ruling in October 2014.
 Nevertheless, the Court of Final Appeal's ruling is still in effect.